Scotland national rugby union team: Halls of Fame

+Award winners

+World Rugby Awards

+The following Scotland players have been recognised at the World Rugby Awards since 2001:

+Six Nations Player of the Championship

+The following Scotland players have been shortlisted for the Six Nations Player of the Championship since 2004:

 Coaches

 Before 1971, there was no appointed coach of the Scotland team, the role being assumed by the captain.
 In 1971, the SRU appointed the first coach as "adviser to the captain".
 He was Bill Dickinson, a lecturer at Jordanhill College, and his contribution to Scottish rugby in the 1970s was immense.
 Nairn McEwan took the reins in 1977 for three years before the team was led by Jim Telfer in 1980.
 Colin Telfer took over for a year before being succeeded by Derrick Grant in the autumn of 1985.
 From 1988 onwards, Scotland was coached by Jim Telfer, Richie Dixon or Ian McGeechan until 2003 when the Australian Matt Williams was appointed, becoming the first non-Scot to coach the national side.
 Scotland have appointed a further three non-Scottish coaches to lead the national side, the others being Scott Johnson, an Australian, Andy Robinson, an Englishman, and Vern Cotter from New Zealand.

 Robinson took the reins in 2009 after Frank Hadden stepped down.
 Robinson was no stranger to Scottish rugby as, like his predecessor Hadden, had been the head coach of Edinburgh Rugby and joint coach of Scotland A before being promoted head coach of the national side.
 Scott Johnson was Robinson's assistant coach when Robinson stood down in 2013, which ended in the result of Johnson being announced as interim head coach for Scotland in 2013, taking the team through the 2013 Six Nations Championship and the 2013 South African Quadrangular Tournament.
 Vern Cotter was announced as Scottish Head coach but would not take up on the role until June 2014 as he had one year left on his contract with Clermont Auvergne.
 This meant that Scott Johnson would remain as Interim Coach until the end of that year's Six Nations Championship.

 In August 2016 it was announced that Gregor Townsend would replace Vern Cotter as Scotland head coach in June 2017 when his contract expired.